zachvalenta/jvns.ca/content/post/2018-11-18-c---destructors---really-useful.markdown

 to.

 One very useful feature Envoy has is this thing called "circuit breakers".
-Basically the idea with is that if you application makes 50 billion connections to a service, that will probably overwhelm the service.
+Basically the idea with is that if your application makes 50 billion connections to a service, that will probably overwhelm the service.
 So Envoy keeps track how many TCP connections you've made to a service, and will stop you from making new requests if you hit the limit.
 The default `max_connection` limit